 - Develop capacity for pupils’ critical enquiry

-- Improve outcomes in maths, science, design and technology and art
+- Improve outcomes in maths, science and design and technology

-- Contribute to assessment data to continuously improve the learning outcomes across the STEAM subjects.
+- Contribute to assessment data to continuously improve the learning outcomes across the STEM subjects.

-To make the STEAM curriculum really special, Hutton Cranswick C P School will engage the support of STEAM ambassadors, HETA (Hull) Humber EBP and other local skill-sets that support the aims of the National Curriculum in science, technology, engineering, art and maths.
+To make the STEM curriculum really special, Hutton Cranswick C P School will engage the support of STEM ambassadors, HETA (Hull) Humber EBP and other local skill-sets that support the aims of the National Curriculum in science, technology, engineering and maths.
 They will provide expert teaching, specialist equipment, activities and programmes and whenever possible involve governors, parents and other community members working alongside teachers and the children.
 At Hutton Cranswick C P School, we are fortunate that we have a dedicated outdoor learning area within our school grounds which will be used by all children across the school.

 The children and adults at Hutton Cranswick School use the outdoor learning environment as a means of enhancing the learning experience for the children and developing activities and learning opportunities that cover a number of disciplines over time.
 In turn, this will enable the children to develop an appreciation of and a respect for outdoor areas.
 Underpinning the curriculum with STEM and outdoor learning opportunities will also help the children develop a more resilient ‘can-do’ attitude, enhance team-building skills and develop a greater sense of community.